eerimoq/simba/doc/examples.rst

 Examples
 ========

-Below is a list of a few simple examples that useful to understand the basics of `Simba`.
+Below is a short list of simple examples that useful to understand the basics of `Simba`.

 There are a lot more :github-tree:`examples<examples>` and